quentin7b/flutter_bootstrap/README.md

 ## Start using it

 1. Git clone this project
-2. Run `dart reinit.dart` and follow instructions to configure package name
+2. Run `dart init.dart` and follow instructions to configure package name
 3. Run `flutter pub get`
 4. You're good to go